-UTHealth is committed to providing equal opportunities for qualified employees, job applicants, and students with disabilities.
-Student applicants and enrolled students can obtain information concerning program-related accommodations in each school from the school's Section 504 Coordinator (usually found in the Student Affairs office of each school).
-The Disability Coordinator (in Human Resources) and the Section 504 Coordinators can provide information and referrals regarding campus accessibility, disabled parking permits, transportation services, and other resources.
+UTHealth is committed to providing equal opportunities for qualified disabled employees, applicants, students, trainees and other members of the university community and individuals who access services or programs of the university.
+Student applicants and enrolled students can obtain information concerning program-related accommodations from the school's Section 504 Coordinator (usually found in the Student Affairs office of each school).
+The Disability Coordinator (in Diversity and Equal Opportunity) and the Section 504 Coordinators can provide information and referrals regarding campus accessibility, disabled parking permits, transportation services, and other resources.